thzandvl/microhack-sap-data/PowerBiVisualisation.md

 * From the `Home` section use `Close & Apply` from the Home tab to switch to the data view

 ### Average Offset Report

-* Swith to the reporting view
+* Switch to the reporting view
 * Select a Stacked Column chart
 * Use `SalesOrderPayments.CUSTOMERGROUP` as X-axis
 * Use `SalesOrderPayments.Offset` as Y-axis